Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 My G4ZU mini beam antenna, just a dozen feet off the ground, allowed me to talk all over the world with just a hundred or so watts.
 I could even talk with most continents from my car with a first generation solid state transceiver.
 It’s an antique now sitting in my garage.

 I also got a job diagnosing aircraft navigation computers as well as repairing them.
+Those are the ones telling the plane the speed and location of them in the air.

 Did my Decision hamper my chances for the future?